Opentrons/opentrons/labware-library/README.md

 > Library of standard labware for use with your OT-2

-The Labware Library is an app for OT-2 users to discover and learn about the labware the OT-2 supports.
+The Labware Library is an app for OT-2 users to discover, learn about, and use the labware the OT-2 supports.

 ## development setup

 ### setup

-Follow the top level [contributing guide][contributing] to set your clone of the repository up for development.
+Follow the top-level [contributing guide][contributing] to set your repository up for development.

 ```shell
 cd opentrons